Festival Champlain du Film Francophone / Champlain Film Festival

 animated film by Stéphane Aubier, Davy Durand and Vincent Patard

-Overview: Once upon a time, there was a naive and passionate Parisian dog named Chien Pourri, who liked to roam the streets of Paris with his nose to the wind.
+Overview: Bring in the kids!
+Once upon a time, there was a naive and passionate Parisian dog named Chien Pourri, who liked to roam the streets of Paris with his nose to the wind.
 Follow the crazy adventure of Chien Pourri and his friends who will make you discover the poetry of Paris!

 11AM - 1:15PM